 Discovering the precise reward you’re getting from your habit script can be tricky, but you can test different hypotheses and see what works.
 If you have the habit of eating ice cream while watching TV, try pausing the TV and eating the ice cream alone in the kitchen.
 Not as fun?
 Then the reward isn’t the ice cream.

 Once you know the trigger and the reward, you need to find another way to achieve the same feeling without mindless eating.
-If you’re looking for comfort, warm herbal tea can be a wonderful substitute.
-If you’re trying to distract your mind from your evening work, it might be be a good idea to find an easier task to give yourself at night (if you can’t give up late night work altogether), since you may not have the mental energy to get much done in the later hours.
+If you’re looking for comfort, warm herbal tea or a hot bath can be a wonderful substitute.
+If you’re trying to distract your mind from your evening work, it might be a good idea to find an easier task to give yourself at night.
+Better yet, avoid late night work altogether.

 If sugar really is your goal (it has a tendency to hijack reward pathways in the brain), you may need to wash it out with the foodist recalibration.
 The first few days are tough, but at around the fifth day cravings tend to subside.
 The most effective way to disperse cravings is by distracting yourself with other activities.
 Call a friend, pick up a hobby, take a walk, go to bed or even play video games to get your mind focused on another goal.